Learn about which community colleges are ranked in the top 15 in the nation for their digital technology programs and infrastructure.

 As the Center for Digital Education

 reports, schools earning the survey’s top ranks “Aae the leading community colleges across the U.S. that offer exceptional technology support to students and educators.”
-The community colleges were evaluated based upon each school’s digital technology resources, applications, and support services.
+The community colleges were evaluated based on each school’s digital technology resources, applications, and support services.

 Why Digital Technology is Critical for Modern Learning

 With so many comprehensive rankings of colleges in America, why is there one specifically dedicated to digital technology?
-Many advocates argue that digital technology is now intimately tied with a student’s learning process and experiences.
+Many advocates argue that digital technology is now intimately tied to a student’s learning process and experiences.
 Therefore, a campus with an excellent digital technology infrastructure is better equipped to train students for today’s high-tech jobs